First War Dog to Carry Messages in World War I

 Of course, Taki needed one handler who would take her home each night, and a fellow in the unit named Jack Pugh was the lucky fellow.

 By day, Taki was in a kennel near the offices where Old Glory, and in Taki’s honor, the Tricolor flag of France, flew proudly.
 At formal retreat, when the Colors were lowered, Jack Pugh collected Taki and took her home with him.
 Taki lived out her final years with Pugh and the National Guard.

 This story is based in a report by John Meteer that appeared in the American Kennel Gazette on January 1, 1930 and can be found at the American Kennel Club Library.

 The dog Americans know as the Belgian Malinois, now frequently used for police work and for military assignments, is a variety of the Belgian Sheepdog.
 Taki was simply early in a long line of war dogs.
 Cairo, who was with Navy Seal Six for the successful attack on Osama bin Laden’s compound, is also a Belgian Mailnois.

 Final Truth from Taki

-In 2002 Annabelle Cambier and a friend found the story of Taki in the AKC Gazette.
+In 2002 Annabelle Cambier and her husband, Jean-Luc Cambier, found the story of Taki in the AKC Gazette.
 They petitioned the Belgian Sheepdog Club of America to permit them to form a committee to create historic awareness of the Belgian Sheepdogs’ role in the war as Messenger Dogs.
-They have created an active group as well as a web page where Annabelle Cambier sums up so well what happened for Taki:
+They have created an active group as well as a web page, and are the major forces working to remember these wonderful dogs.
+On the website, Annabelle Cambier sums up so well what happened for Taki:

 “It only takes a moment to be a turning point in a dog’s life.
 Be in that moment.”